Relativistic Particle on Light-Front: Abstract

 \section{Abstract}

-We construct one-particle states as unitary, irreducible representations of Poincare group in front form, characterized by a special null vector, dubbed reference vector.
+{ We construct one-particle states as unitary, irreducible representations of Poincare group in front form, characterized by a special null vector, dubbed the reference vector.
 We demonstrate that this construction has massive-massless continuation.
 The state is defined by the reference vector.
-The little group transformation, defined at a general moving momentum, is equivalent to a change of reference vector.
+The little group transformation, defined at a general moving momentum, is proved to be equivalent to a change of reference vector.
 The resulting Wigner D-matrix is parameterized by the rapidities, in addition to the two reference vectors before and after transformation.
-Boosting the rapidities to infinity, it obtain the massless limit smoothly.
-We then apply those results to massive spin-1 particle and compute the corresponding Wigner D-matrices.
+Boosting the rapidities to infinity, it reaches the massless limit smoothly.
+We then apply those results to massive spin-1 particle and compute the corresponding Wigner D-matrix.
 The resulting polarization vectors are equivalent to those in spinor-helicity formalism.
 In the massless limit, it is shown that longitudinal polarization decouples from the spectrum.
 The $\epsilon^\mu_\pm \rightarrow \epsilon^\mu_\pm +\xi k^\mu$ shift turns out to be remnant of this decoupling, with $\xi$ determined by the angle between the reference vectors.
-Our results thus give us a deeper understanding of gauge symmetry: massless spin-1 particle is defined as the infinite boost limit of massive spin-1 particle, gauge symmetry can be understood to origin from obtaining the massless limit for polarization vectors through different reference vectors.
+Our results thus give us a new perspective on gauge symmetry: it can be understood as the equivalence between different forms of massless spin-1 polarization vectors from reaching the massless limit through different reference vectors. }